 - Sec.
 1401 LEAVES OF ABSENCE GENERAL POLICY: Leaves of absence from regular duties without pay for such purposes as recovery from illness or injury or to restore health, parental, family, travel, education, training, assisting other public jurisdictions, or occupying a position in the exempt service, may be granted by the appointing authority not to exceed one (1) year, when such leave is in the best interests of the County.
 Additional leave for the same purposes may be granted by the County Executive Officer with the concurrence of the appointing authority.
 This Section shall not limit military leave of absence rights as provided in the California Military and Veterans Code or as provided in other statutes. - Sec.
-1402 NO LOSS OF RIGHTS OR BREAKS IN SERVICE: Employees on authorized leaves of absence shall not lose any rights accrued at the time the leave is granted and such authorized leave of absence shall not be deemed a break in County service. - Sec.
+1402 NO LOSS OF RIGHTS OR BREAKS IN SERVICE: Employees on authorized leaves of absence shall lose no rights accrued at the time the leave is granted and such authorized leave of absence shall not be deemed a break in County service. - Sec.
 1403 EARLY RETURN FROM LEAVES OF ABSENCE: An employee absent on authorized leave may return to work prior to expiration of the period of authorized leave upon receiving permission thereto from the appointing authority. - Sec.
-1404 BEREAVEMENT LEAVE: Any regular employee may be allowed to be absent from duty for up to three (3) working days without loss of pay because of the death of a member of his immediate family.
-When travel to distant locations or other circumstances requires absence in excess of three (3) consecutive working days, the appointing authority may allow the use of accrued annual leave, or up to two (2) days of accrued sick leave to supplement the three (3) working days provided in this Section.
+1404 BEREAVEMENT LEAVE: Any regular employee may be allowed to be absent from duty for up to three (3) working days without loss of pay because of the death of a member of the employee's immediate family.
+In addition, in connection with the same death of a member of their immediate family, a regular employee shall be entitled to be absent from duty for two (2) additional working days for which the employee may use accrued annual leave or leave without pay.
+When travel to distant locations or other circumstances requires absence in excess of the aforementioned five (5) working days, the appointing authority may allow the use of accrued annual leave to supplement the five (5) working days provided in this Section.
 For the purpose of this Section, "immediate family" shall mean the current husband, wife, parent, stepparent, brother, stepbrother, sister, stepsister, child, stepchild, grandchild, grandparent, mother-in-law, father-in-law, brother-in-law, or sister-in-law of an employee. - Sec.
 1405 MATERNITY LEAVE: An employee may work the entire time of her pregnancy provided she is able to meet the demands of her position.
 This determination may be made by the employee and the employee's physician, or, if the appointing authority requests, the determination may be made by the County's physician in consultation with the employee's physician and the employee.
-The determination as to when an employee is to begin maternity leave shall be made on the basis of the following: - A. The employee's physician, in consultation with the employee, certifies that she should discontinue working because of pregnancy; or
+The determination as to when an employee is to begin maternity leave shall be made on the basis of the following:

-- B. The County physician, in consultation with the employee's physician and employee, determines the continued employment causes unreasonable risks of liability to the County; or, - C. The employee is unable to satisfactorily perform her job duties.
+- A. The employee's physician, in consultation with the employee, certifies that she should discontinue working because of pregnancy; or - B. The County's physician, in consultation with the employee's physician and employee, determines the continued employment causes unreasonable risks of liability to the County; or, - C. The employee is unable to satisfactorily perform her job duties.